 Frederic, tell us about your career as a writer – how did you start, and what stories interest you the most?

 Frédéric: I grew up on a farm in the west of France.
 My youth looked like a John Wayne film, on horseback.
 I think my love for animals comes from there.
 I love animals, but I am also used to seeing them live and die.

 I read all the classic French-Belgian comics: Asterix, Lucky Luke, Tintin, and Mickey Mouse.
 Then I discovered Moebius, Tardi, Alexis, Bernet, and Hugo Pratt at the library.
 It was a revelation.
 Everything comes from there, I guess.
 I wanted to write stories and comics came naturally.

 Later, I joined the CNBDI, the Center National of Bande Desinnée and Image, in Angoulême for two years.
 I met numerous students there from the Beaux-Arts and I started working on my first serious projects.
-Today, I collaborate with most of them: Artoupan, Mathieu Reynès, Bruno Duhamel, Jean-Emmanuel Vermot-Desroches.
-My first publications often had off the wall humour and a non-linear structure.
+Today, I collaborate with most of them: Artoupan, Mathieu Reynès, Bruno Duhamel, and Jean-Emmanuel Vermot-Desroches.
+My first publications often had off-the-wall humor and a non-linear structure.
 Obviously, only a few readers appreciated that, but they are very good memories.
-Daffodil, a three book series, translated and published by Marvel US, was created during that period.
+Daffodil, a three-book series, translated and published by Marvel US, was created during that period.